 With severe sleep symptoms, seeking medical help is strongly advised.
 For those with milder symptoms, there are a few practical ways you can guarantee a better night’s rest.
 Going to bed at the same time every day and aiming to wake up at the same time helps set your body clock.
 Avoiding screens and stimulants within 1-2 hours of bedtime helps calm the body.
 Ensuring the room is dark when you head off to bed further encourages resetting circadian rhythm.
 Spending more time outdoors for fresh air and perhaps, some exercise, as both are known to boost immunity and relieve stress to better prep the body for quality sleep.

 Finally, what you sleep on is imperative to a good night’s rest.
 A poor quality mattress will do you more harm than good, providing insufficient body support and exposing you to harmful chemicals through the off-gas.
-Rubber latex is all-natural, made from the sap of trees that are harvested through hand tapping.
+Peacelily mattresses are made from all-natural rubber latex, created from the sap of trees that are harvested through hand tapping.
 The sap is compounded, mixed with small amounts of zinc oxide and sulphur to solidify it, then moulded, cured, washed and dried.
 Given that it’s natural, it’s great for your health and for the environment.
 It’s also non-toxic so there’s no off-gassing, it’s comfortable and durable, so it’ll last longer.

 Why should you make the effort to improve your sleep, even if you only have occasional symptoms?
 Here are 5 ways regular, quality sleep patterns can improve your mood, health, metabolism – and life in general.